 Counselling gives the opportunity to explore your feelings, thoughts and behaviours and find effective ways to manage.
 There are many different approaches to counselling including person-centred, systematic and CBT.

-Stress, low mood and anxiety can affect many people at different times in their lives.
-We might feel low due to loss or anxious about attending a job interview.
-Although we often cannot change life experiences, we can change how we respond to these experiences and we can learn how to effectively manage them.
+Stress, low mood, and anxiety can affect many people at different times in their lives.
+We might feel low due to loss or feel anxious about attending a job interview.
+Although we often cannot change life experiences, we can change how we respond to these experiences, and we can learn how to effectively manage them.

 Cognitive Behaviour Therapy (CBT) is a talking therapy that explores:

-- How you think about yourself, other people and your future
+- How do you think about yourself, other people and your future

 - How the way you think and feel affects the way you act

 - How what you do affects your feelings and thoughts

 Dawid Bogan, a cognitive behavioural counsellor at Breathe describes CBT: “Sometimes unhelpful thoughts can be so powerful they are difficult to ignore and control.
 They may feel so overwhelming and distressing they can influence how we behave and even how we feel physically, having a further negative impact on our mood.
 This can create and then maintain what we call a vicious cycle”.